bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/boost-material.md

 In order to solve this system, we have 2 choices:

 - Solve that system with [Ceres Solver](./miscellany.md).
 - Do the hard work with basic calculus and algebra.
 This is the optimal way in both accuracy and performance, so we'll focus on it.
-In the following sections, I'll show the proof and sample code for this solution.
+In the following sections, I'll show the proof for this solution.

 $$x*s_{1} = \frac{S - 500*\left( \frac{s_{1}}{c_{1}}*\left( c_{2} + c_{3} + c_{4} \right) - \left( s_{2} + s_{3} + s_{4} \right) \right)}{\frac{c_{1} + c_{2} + c_{3} + c_{4}}{c_{1}}}$$